 Basic techniques of jazz performance.
 Students employ principles of jazz improvisation on the guitar, and are introduced to the techniques of ensemble playing.
-Not offered on a regular basis.
-Availability to be determined by the department.
+Not offered on a regular basis.Availability to be determined by the department.

-Music 136, 236, 336, 436.
+- ☆ Music 136, 236, 336, 436.
 Chorus I-IV.
 4 hrs. each; 2 cr. each semester.
 Prereq: Permission of instructor.
-Study and performance of selected choral master works.

-☆Music 139, 239, 339, 439.
+Study and performance of selected choral master works. - ☆ Music 139, 239, 339, 439.
 Jazz Workshop I-IV.
 4 hrs. each; 2 cr. each semester.
 Prereq: Permission of instructor.

-Performance of contemporary jazz-rock compositions; the study of ensemble and solo techniques.
-Students employ jazz improvisation principles with voices and instruments and are introduced to the synthesizer as used in jazz performance.

-- Music 141, 241.
+Performance of repertoire including (but not limited to) standards from all styles of jazz: blues, Dixieland, swing, bebop, Latin jazz, free, fusion, etc. Students will be coached in jazz performance practices (arranging, soloing, etc.) and etiquette.
+The ensemble will give a formal performance at the end of the semester.
+Open to both instrumentalists and vocalists. - ★ Music 141, 241.
 Class Instruction in Piano I-II.
 1 hr. each; 1 cr. each semester.
-Prereq: Music 110 and permission of instruc - tor.
+Prereq: Music 110 and permission of instructor.
 Music 141 is prerequisite for Music 241.
 The study of keyboard literature to suit the level of the individual student.
 Not offered on a regular basis.
-Availability to be deter - mined by the department. - ☆Music 146, 246.
+Availability to be determined by the department. - ☆ Music 146, 246.
 Jazz Improvisation I-II.
 4 hrs. each; 2 cr. each semester.
 Prereq: Permission of instructor.
 Further development of soloing techniques explored in the Jazz Workshop.
 The study of jazz scales, harmonic progressions, and rhythmic concepts.
-Solo transcriptions, analysis, and reconstruction.
+Solo transcriptions, analysis, and reconstruction. - √ Music 210.

-Music 210.
 Ear Training I. 3 hrs.; 2 cr.
-Prereq: Music 111.
-To be taken simultaneously with Music 220.
-Not open to students with credit in Music 212.
+Prereq: Music 111 Coreq: Music 210.
 Sight-singing, ear-training and rhythm; fixed syllables; introduction to C clefs and atonality.
-Offered Fall semesters.
+Offered Fall semesters. - √ Music 220.

-Music 220.
 Music Theory III.
 3 hrs.; 3 cr.
 Prereq: Music 111.
 Coreq: Music 210.